Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 ###Backup of databases###

 Databases are, like qms files, a  QMapShack internal format not supposed to be disassembled by the causal end user.
-See here https://bitbucket.org/maproom/qmapshack/wiki/DocGisDatabase for more on databases.
+See here DocGisDatabase for more on databases.

 In a database, multiple projects are stored in one database file.
 So if you backup versions of this database, all the projects within will be restored in a consistent way, if you switch to an earlier version.
 This means on the other hand, that you cannot easily roll back selectively.
 To do so, you have to open both old and new version and manually copy selected content between them as desired.